Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: Introduction

-In the limit of weak interactions, the system can be described by a BCS type wave function.
-For systems where the weak-coupling approximation does not apply (for example for Lennard-Jones type interactions), the pairing gap can be obtained by an extension of the Jastrow-Feenberg variational method, the correlated BCS (CBCS) method \cite{CBFPairing,KroTrieste}, reviewed in section~\ref{sec:CBCS}.
-See also Refs. \onlinecite{YangClarkBCS,HNCBCS} and \onlinecite{Fabrocinipairing} for a similar implementation of the same ideas.
+In the limit of weak attractive interactions, the system can be described by a BCS type wave function.
+When the weak-coupling approximation does not apply (for example for Lennard-Jones type interactions), the pairing gap can be obtained by an extension of the Jastrow-Feenberg variational method.
+The correlated BCS (CBCS) method \cite{CBFPairing,KroTrieste} is reviewed in section~\ref{sec:CBCS}, see also Refs. \onlinecite{YangClarkBCS,HNCBCS,Fabrocinipairing} for a similar implementation of the same ideas.
 The CBCS theory takes into account {\em short-ranged\/} correlations analogously to the theory for normal systems, and supplements these by the typical BCS correlations.
 In its essence, CBCS provides a recipe for calculating an effective interaction that enters the standard BCS formalism.
-An alternative way to deal with the problem that implements a full Fermi Hypernetted Chain (FHNC) summation for large gap parameters has been suggested by Fantoni \cite{Fantonipairing,Fabrocinipairing2}; unfortunately, the approach uses a normalization of the correlated BCS wave function which leads to divergences for optimized or otherwise long-ranged correlations.
-It was therefore replaced in Ref. \onlinecite{CBFPairing} by the method reviewed in Sec. ~\ref{sec:CBCS}.
+An alternative way to deal with the problem is a full Fermi Hypernetted Chain (FHNC) summation for large gap parameters has been suggested by Fantoni \cite{Fantonipairing,Fabrocinipairing2}, we will comment on this approach further below.

-Our paper is organized as follows: In Sec.~\ref{sec:ManyBodyTheory} we will review briefly review the basics of the correlated basis functions (CBF) method.
+Our paper is organized as follows: In Sec.~\ref{sec:ManyBodyTheory} we will review briefly the basics of the correlated basis functions (CBF) method.
 We call this approach ``generic'' many-body theory because the same equations can be derived from Green's functions approaches \cite{parquet1}, from Coupled Cluster theory \cite{BishopValencia} and from an extension of density functional theory which includes pair correlations.
 We evaluate in section \ref{ssec:lowdens} the low-density limit and show that the exact formula \cite{HuangYang57} is not reproduced by the Jastrow-Feenberg and/or the ``fixed node'' approximation.
-To correct this problem, we review in section \ref{ssec:CBF} perturbation theory in a correlated basis and show that second-order CBF corrections must be added to obtain the correct low--density expansion.
+To correct this problem, we apply in section \ref{ssec:CBF} perturbation theory in a correlated basis.
+We show that second-order CBF corrections must be added to obtain the correct low--density expansion.